Namaskar-1F64F/ggpvault-audit/report.md

 Test coverage is complete.

-Code is well documented with NatSpec and the documentation site.
+Code is well documented with NatSpec and the documentation website.

 ## Conclusion

-The only findings were of low and informational severity.
+The findings were of low and informational severity.
 The low severity findings were a potential griefing in the implementation contract and un-bound variable setting.
 The informational severity finding was a shadowed variable.
-The contract has been reviewed and tested thoroughly, and the findings have been addressed.
 There are additional risks to consider, such as the GGP price fluctuations, the upgradability of the contracts, and the centralization risk.

-I believe the answer to the questions I set out to answer are yes.
-The contract adheres to the ERC-4626 standard, the security features work as intended, and the changes to the OpenZeppelin contracts are secure.
+I believe the answer to the questions set out to answer are yes: The contract adheres to the ERC-4626 standard, the security features work as intended, and the changes to the OpenZeppelin contracts are secure.